-1177.se is an official website with comprehensive information in English about Swedish health care and health care advice.
+1177.se is an official website with information in English about Swedish health care and health care advice.
 You can also call 1177, the healthcare information service, where you can speak to a nurse 24 hours a day for medical advice.
-When calling the number, you can choose to recieve the advice in English.
+When calling the number, you can choose to receive the advice in English.

-In case of emergency, call 112.
+In case of emergency, always call 112.

-Health centres (vårdcentral) are generally your first port of call for problems that are neither urgent nor life-threatening.
+Healthcare centres (vårdcentral) are generally your first port of call for problems that are neither urgent nor life-threatening.
 They are staffed by general practitioners and nurses, and sometimes physical therapists, midwives, psychologists and dietitians.
 In addition, they often include prenatal and pediatric clinics.
 At health centres you can be examined or receive treatment for the majority of conditions.

-Once you have a Swedish personal identity number you can register at your local health centre.
+Once you have a Swedish personal identity number you can register at your local healthcare centre.
 From there, they can provide you with information on how to make an appointment.
 Most health centres are only open on weekdays between about 8am and 5pm.

-In case of emergency you should call 112 or go directly to a hospital’s emergency department (akutmottagning), which are open 24 hours a day.
-Here you will find a list and contact details for the hospital emergency departments in West Sweden.
+In case of emergency, you should call 112 or go directly to a hospital’s emergency department (akutmottagning), which are open 24 hours a day.
+Via the link below, you will find a list of the hospitals in West Sweden.

 You can buy prescription and non-prescription medications at your local pharmacy (apotek).

-If you have a Swedish personal identity number (personnummer), then the fee for visiting a doctor or emergency ward in Västra Götaland County will be approximately SEK100-300.
+If you have a Swedish personal identity number (personnummer), then the fee for visiting a doctor or emergency ward in Västra Götaland County will be approximately SEK 100-300.

 If you come from most countries outside the EU, EEA and Switzerland, you will have to pay the entire cost of emergency or any other type of care.
 We recommend that you arrange your own health insurance.

-If you have a Swedish personal identity number, you only have to pay a maximum of SEK1,100 during a 12 month period for healthcare.
-Once you have paid a total of SEK1,100, you get free care for the rest of the 12 month period.
+If you have a Swedish personal identity number, you only have to pay a maximum of SEK 1,100 during a 12 month period for healthcare.
+Once you have paid a total of SEK 1,100, you get free care for the rest of the 12 month period.

-For prescription medications you will pay a maximum of SEK2,200 during a 12 month period.
+For prescription medications, you will pay a maximum of SEK 2,200 during a 12 month period.

 Dental care in Västra Götaland County is free of charge for people under 25 years old.
 If you are 25 or over, the costs are partially subsidised if you are registered with the Swedish Social Insurance Agency (Försäkringskassan).

-The agency offers a subsidy of SEK150-300 per year, depending on your age.
+The agency offers a subsidy of SEK 150-300 per year, depending on your age.
 It also provides high-cost protection for major dental work.
-You will pay the first SEK3,000, and will receive 50% compensation on charges between SEK3,000 and SEK15,000, and 80% compensation on charges above SEK15,000.
+You will pay the first SEK 3,000, and will receive 50% compensation on charges between SEK 3,000 and SEK15,000, and 80% compensation on charges above SEK 15,000.